mehcode/xchip/docs/manual.md

 No observable differences in instructions beyond the usage of a doubled display.

 [CHIP-10]: http://www.mattmik.com/files/viper/Volume1Issue07.pdf

-Incomaptible with HIRES CHIP-8, SUPER-CHIP, MEGA-CHIP8, and XO-CHIP.

 ## [CHIP-8X] — VIPER 1.3 by Rick Simpson (1978)